 We are a small, 501(c)3 nonprofit whose mission is to provide scholarships to meditation retreats, allowing students to participate who otherwise wouldn’t be able to afford to.

 We’re glad you asked!
-The Pragmatic Dharma Foundation is an all-volunteer organization, meaning we have near-zero overhead and almost all donations are available for scholarships.
 You can support students who can’t afford to attend a meditation with either a monthly donation or a one-time donation using PayPal:

 Tucker is a meditation teacher and Clinical Psychologist.
 He studied meditation first with Sharon Salzberg and then with Upasaka Culadasa, who approved Tucker to teach.
 He lives in Tucson, Arizona, where he runs a clinic, works as a private practice psychologist, and teaches meditation both locally and over video chat.
 He is the president of the Pragmatic Dharma Foundation board.